by Lisa McGrimmon

-Or maybe you memorized a couple of job interview questions to ask the employer, but they have already been answered during the course of the interview.
+Or maybe you memorized a couple of job interview questions to ask the employer, but they've already been answered during the course of the interview.

-Before you go to any job interview, make a list of five or six questions you might ask the employer.
+Before you go to any job interview, make a list of five or six questions you could ask the employer.
 (Keep reading.
 I've listed some great interview questions to ask employers below.)

-Clients are always amazed when I tell them to bring a list of questions into the interview.
+Job seekers are often amazed when they discover they can bring a printed list of questions into the interview.

 When you pull out your list of questions to ask, the employer will see that you are well prepared, organized and interested in the job.

-1. You'll eliminate the need to memorize and take some pressure off yourself if you bring a list of job interview questions to ask the employer.
+1. You'll eliminate the need to memorize questions you want to ask and take some pressure off yourself if you bring a list of job interview questions to ask the employer.

 Plus, you don't have to worry about forgetting everything you plan to ask, which eliminates one source of interview stress.